the-shoaib2/aura/packages/testing/playwright/tests/cli-workflows/README.md

 ## Introduction

-This framework tests n8n's nodes and workflows to:
+This framework tests aura's nodes and workflows to:

 * ✅ **Ensure Correctness:** Verify that nodes operate correctly
 * 🔄 **Maintain Compatibility:** Detect breaking changes in external APIs